-Outgoing board chair Leon Owens, President of Swift & Staley, Inc., officially passed the gavel to Daniel Jones, co-owner of Strawberry Hills Pharmacy, as the board chair for 2019.
+Outgoing board chair Daniel Jones, co-owner of Strawberry Hills Pharmacy, officially passed the gavel to Chad Beyer, Owner and President of i5 design group, inc., as the board chair for 2020.
 The Chamber also honored several area businesses and individuals with their annual awards (note: additional information on the awards is attached):

-- Business of the Year – Credit Bureau Systems, Inc.
+- Business of the Year – Four Rivers Nuclear Partnership

-- Entrepreneur of the Year – the dirt road boutique and owner Heather Abanatha
+- Entrepreneur of the Year – President/Owner Katie Englert and Compass Counseling

-- Non-Profit Organization of the Year – Family Service Society
+- Non-Profit Organization of the Year – Hope Unlimited Family Care Center

-- Leadership Paducah Alumnus of the Year – Susan Guess.
+- Leadership Paducah Alumnus of the Year – Jim Sigler.
 This award is selected and presented by the Leadership Paducah Alumni Association.

-- Young Leader of Western Kentucky – Lakilia Bedeau, Director of Tornado Alley YSC, Paducah Public Schools.
+- Young Leader of Western Kentucky – Cory Hicks, Four Rivers Nuclear Partnership.
 This award is selected and presented by the Four Rivers Business Journal of The Paducah Sun.
 There were 10 finalists honored.

-Suzanne Farmer (Mercy Health) and Todd Duff (Innovations Branding House) served as the emcees for evening.
+Suzanne Farmer (Mercy Health) and Todd Faulkner (WPSD Local 6) served as the emcees for evening.